Anle3/effStat_course/README.md

 ## Introduction

-This Demo aims at providing basic introduction to ML with R. We used simulated data that we generated internally.
+This Demo aims at providing basic introduction to ML with R. We used simulated data.

 # Prerequisites